SIGS ( Special Interest Groups ) Monthly meetings

 Photography SIG Group

-When: Second Thursday of each month, 10:00am – 12:00pm
+When: Second Thursday of each month, starting at 10:00am – 12:00pm

 Where: Anvil House, Level, 1 Room 2